-Both the complainant and the accused shall be advised simultaneously in writing of the outcome of any disciplinary proceeding, the procedures to appeal the results of the disciplinary proceeding, if any, any change to the results that occurs prior to the time that such results become final and when such results become final.
-The disclosure of the outcome of the disciplinary proceeding shall include only the name of the accused, the violation alleged, and whether any institutional rules or code sections were violated, essential findings supporting such result, and any sanction imposed including a description of disciplinary action, date of imposition of such action, and the duration of such action.
+Both complainant and accused shall be advised simultaneously in writing of the outcome of any disciplinary proceeding, the procedures to appeal the results of the disciplinary proceeding, any change to the results that occurs prior to the time that such results become final and when such results become final.
+The disclosure of the outcome of the disciplinary proceeding shall include only the name of the accused, the violation alleged, and whether any institutional rules or code sections were violated, essential findings supporting such result, and any sanction imposed including description of disciplinary action, date of imposition of such action, and the duration of such action.

-The University prohibits any member of the University community from knowingly making false complaints of a sex offense.
-Knowingly making false complaints of a sexual offense constitutes a violation of the University's policies and will result in disciplinary action.
+Persons found guilty of sex offenses face severe sanctions, including dismissal from the University.
+Conversely, the University prohibits students from knowingly making false complaints of a sex offense.
+Knowingly making false complaints of a sexual offense constitutes a violation of the Student Code and will result in disciplinary action.
 However, a complaint made in good faith is not considered false merely because the evidence does not ultimately support the allegation of sexual misconduct.